mortlach/Liber-Primus-Crib-Assist/README.md

 ### Phrase Phrase  <a name="File-formats-Phrase-Phrase"></a>

-Each phrase contains a configuraiton file that defines the "phrase meta data" and the files that hold the word lists.
+Each phrase contains a configuration file that defines the "phrase meta data" and the files that hold the word lists.
 It enables phrases to be saved and worked on over time.
 Configuration information is loaded on selecting load phrase from the menu phrase.
 It's a simple text file  using a [key-word] = [value] syntax.
 In this example paths are relative to the default application executable.
-These are defined when the phrase confgiguration file is first saved.
+These are defined when the phrase configuration file is first saved.
 They would be easy to manually change if need be.
-Loading and saving phrase with significantly different paths has not been robsutly tested.
+Loading and saving phrase with significantly different paths has not been robustly tested.

 ```